We design spaces which look as if they were always meant to be there, and we make them to ensure they always will be.

 Soon after, the company was commissioned by the owners of Parnham House in Dorset, to design and make both kitchens for their Grade I listed Elizabethan house.
 This hugely successful project, for a nationally important heritage building, led to further commissions for other country houses.
 Artichoke cemented a reputation for combining elegant, understated and sensitive joinery design with interior architecture and traditional cabinet making to enhance how families live in their homes.

 David Telling died in 2003 after a long illness, and with that the company made steps to find a more permanent location for its workshops, eventually choosing the Somerset village of Cheddar.
 The companies purpose built workshops were opened in 2015 following three years of detailed planning and architectural design.
 They are considered the finest cabinet making workshops in the country.

 In 2017, the company’s then Installations Director, Tim Hellier, was appointed Managing Director, with Bruce focusing exclusively on his role as Creative Director.
 Tim joined Artichoke as Installations Manager 14 years ago, and has been responsible for the successful installation of every Artichoke project since.
 Prior to joining the company, Tim was a respected furniture designer and cabinet maker.
-He is also a trained pilot and as a photographer in his youth, was trained by David Bailey.
+He is also a trained pilot.
 Alongside this, Tim is a keen rower, acting as captain of rowing at Radley College and in 2017 entered the gruelling Yukon River Challenge in Canada, a 3-day race over 440 miles between White Horse and Dawson.
 Tim came second in his category, raising over £7,000 for The British Heart Foundation, Artichoke’s chosen charity.